If you’re feeling stressed about work or life, this blog post could help you out with some tips!

-In this article, we’ll be talking about the role of mindsets and sharing some great tips to help manage your stress mindset so that it doesn’t affect your daily life or productivity.
+In this article, we’ll be talking about the role of mindsets and sharing some great tips to help manage the stress mindset so that it doesn’t affect your daily life or productivity.

-This way, you can look forward to a more positive outcome in life.
+This way, you can look forward to a more positive outcome in your personal and professional life.

 So perhaps one of the first steps to alleviate some of the levels of stress in your life is getting to know yourself better.

-Studies have shown that positive self-talk can help with disorders of anxiety and depression (read more here.)
+Studies have shown that positive self-talk can help with some of the anxiety and depressive outlook on life (read more here.)

-For example, you can start a new routine of practicing positive self-talk each and every day.
+For example, you can start a new routine by practicing positive self-talk each and every day.

 Identify negative thoughts causing stress or anxiety, look for words like “never” or phrases such as “I can’t.“

 Develop a strategy where you can have more positive words and thoughts, to relieve the nature of stress or anxiety in your life.
-If you feel you need support with this type of strategy, there are support systems like psychologists who can help form a strategy with you.
+If you feel you need support with this type of strategy, there are support systems such as psychologists who can help form a strategy with you.

 For example, a sentence like- “I can do this”, instead of using the word “I can’t do this”.

-Any stressful task becomes less daunting as you develop a stronger positive mindset approach which usually leads to a more positive affect on any given task, as opposed to stress-is-debilitating mindset scenario.
+Any stressful task can become less daunting and be more strategic with the approach of things.
+This usually has a more positive effect on any given task than a stress-is-debilitating mindset scenario.

-So by using negative words and phrases daily, ask yourself, are they describing how you feel, or are they just words you constantly repeat that make you feel this way that spins you into a role of stress mindset?
+So using negative words and phrases daily, ask yourself, are they describing how you feel, or are they just words you constantly repeat that make you feel this way, that spins you into a role of stress mindset?

-Negative words can only produce a negative response, as they are not empowering at all.
-Words have a massive impact on our brain – they creep deep into the subconscious mind, and before you realize, you will start feeling more self-doubt and less confident.
+Words have a massive impact on our brain – they crawl deep into the subconscious mind, and before you realize it, you will start feeling more self-doubt and less confidence.

-If you have been struggling to figure out, whether you have negative thinking patterns, then ask a trusted friend whether or not your self-talk is mostly positive or negative?
+If you have been struggling to sort out your thinking patterns and trying to put them into words, then ask a trusted friend whether or not your self-talk is mostly positive or negative?

 Sometimes it’s good to get an outside “genuine” opinion because it can be hard to see the forest from the trees.